microsoft/pai/contrib/python-sdk/docs/command-line-references.md

 # 1. Get started

 This section will give guidance about installation, cluster management and setting up the variables frequently used.
-Refer to [examples/0-install-sdk-specify-openpai-cluster.ipynb](examples/0-install-sdk-specify-openpai-cluster.ipynb) for more details.
+Refer to README for more details.

 ## 1.1.
 Installation